Wednesday, June 28, 2023

 Pu'uhonua o Honaunau NHP

-A Furious Journey of Life or Death was Determined by the Gods
+A Furious Journey of Life or Death was Determined by the Gods:

 Imagine you had just broken the sacred laws, the kapu, and the only punishment was death.
 Your only chance of survival is to elude your pursuers and reach the Puʻuhonua, a place of refuge.
 The Puʻuhonua protected the kapu breaker, defeated warriors, as well as civilians during the time of battle.
 No physical harm could come to those who reached the boundaries of the Puʻuhonua